Los Angeles Drunk Driving Accident Lawyers

 Seeking Justice for Victims of Drunk Driving Crashes

 Despite efforts to crack down on drunk driving in California and nationwide, impaired drivers remain a serious threat on the road.
 Between 2005 and 2012, more than 10,000 people were killed in crashes involving drunk drivers in California, according to the Centers for Disease Control and Prevention.
 While California sees fewer deadly DUI crashes than the national average, the state loses far too many lives in these preventable crashes.

-At Greene Broillet & Wheeler, LLP, we help people who have sustained serious injuries pursue justice and compensation for their losses.
-Our attorneys have extensive experience representing people hurt in motor vehicle accidents, including those caused by impaired drivers.
+At Greene Broillet & Wheeler, LLP, our Los Angeles drunk driving accident attorneys help people who have sustained catastrophic injuries pursue justice and compensation for their losses.
+Our legal team has extensive experience representing people hurt in car accidents, including those caused by impaired drivers.